merely-useful/py-rse/index.md

 While a Code of Conduct describes how contributors should interact with each other, a license dictates how project materials can be used and redistributed.
-If the license or a publication agreement makes it difficult for people to contribute, the project is less likely to attract new members, so the choice of license is crucial to the project's long-term sustainability.
+If the license or a publication agreement makes it difficult for people to contribute, the project is less likely to attract new members,\index{project!license}
+so the choice of license is crucial to the project's long-term sustainability.

 > **Open Except...**